 Christians often feel like second-class citizens and discriminated against in their dealings with the state.
 The state is reluctant to respect and enforce the fundamental rights of Christians.
-There have been several major violent attacks against Christians in the recent past, perpetrated by militant Islamic groups.
-However, no such large scale attacks have occurred in the last five years, although individual radical Muslims have killed and attacked Christians in recent years.
+There have been several major violent attacks against Christians in the recent past, perpetrated by militant Islamist groups.
+However, no such large scale attacks have occurred since 2018, although jihadists have killed and attacked Christians in recent years.